t1soft/t1leap/README.md

 ## Why Use Leap?

-T1Leap is a Suite that helps you get work done quickly and efficiantly.
-During Projects or Essays, you Might want to do the following...
+T1Leap is a Suite that helps you do things easily, especially working on assignments or tasks.
+Here is how you could use use t1leap to help you work on things...

 ```